 The core of the series is a transcription of the manuscript register of the acts, resolutions, and appointments made by the Connecticut’s General Assembly, housed in the State Archives at the Connecticut State Library.
 Individual volumes contain important supplementary documents.
 Editorial apparatus includes an introduction, informational annotation, and a comprehensive index.

 The Public Records of the Colony of Connecticut

 The Public Records of the Colony of Connecticut cover the years 1636–1776 in fifteen volumes.
 The editors were J. Hammond Trumbull and Charles J. Hoadly.
-The volumes, which were published between 1850 and 1890, can be viewed on the website of the University of Connecticut’s libraries: Public Records of the Colony of Connecticut, 1636-1776.
+The volumes, which were published between 1850 and 1890, can be found in the Hathi Trust Digital Library: The Public Records of the Colony of Connecticut.
 The series documents early colonial settlement, the development of laws and governmental institutions, religion and society, the expansion of the economy, Connecticut’s participation in Britain’s colonial wars, and the coming of the American Revolution.

 Funded and Published by the

 Kendall F. Wiggin, State Librarian;

 Lizette Pelletier, State Archivist

 Douglas M. Arnold, Ph.D., Editor

 Shelby Shapiro, Ph.D., Associate Editor